rizamarhaban/XFNutsAndBolts/README.md

 # XFNutsAndBolts

 1. Demonstration using Resource file on Android and iOS
-2. Adding timer for UI rendering using Rx. (next)
+2. Adding Observable for UI rendering using Rx.
+(Added)